Property scammers 'got off lightly'

 However, Real Estate Institute president Mike Elford says the penalty sends a clear message to the industry that fraudulent activity will not be tolerated.
 The cancellation of a real estate salesperson's certificate is the ultimate penalty available to the licensing board.

 The New Zealand Herald reports that the Real Estate Agents Act due to come into effect on 17 November next year will impose much tougher financial penalties on agents and give consumers more protection.

 The Serious Fraud Office is also investigating the case.
 Depending on the outcome of its inquiries, victims may be able to take civil action in the future.

-Next story in National: Managers cautioned about office parties
+Next story in New Zealand: Managers cautioned about office parties

 Copyright © 2008, Radio New Zealand